PhoenixTales/phoenix-docs/world/freecamp.md

 Guilds V2:
 * Barons: "Cutthroats!
 They want our ore"
-* Firemages: "They'd done nothing to us"
+* Firemages: "They haven't done us anything"
 * Thugs (OC Guards): "Dumb brutal plague - good that the Guard (NC) exists"
 * Shadows: "Get the hell out of here"
 * Watermages: "Heal us for a fair price"